mozilla/areweslimyet/tester_scripts/README.md

 The test box is an Ubuntu 64 LTS system.
 Aside from just cloning this repo, it has the following setup.

 - The tester and cron jobs run as user 'awsy'.
+The tester runs in a tmux session named areweslimyet
 - `~/.ssh/authorized_keys` has a ssh key used by :kats' mobile-awsy test daemon (separate from this repo), with forced command set to tester_scripts/mobile_scp_only.sh so it can only write to /media/awsy/mobile/